Tom Donaghy

-Tom Donaghy is an American playwright.
-He also works in television and film.
+Tom Donaghy is an American playwright who works across television, film and journalism.

 Theater

-Donaghy’s first play, the one-act Down the Shore, was produced by The Eugene O’Neill National Playwrights Conference in Waterford, Connecticut.
-The play was directed by Amy Saltz with dramaturgy by Miranda Barry.
-It then premiered at The Goodman Theater in Chicago where it was directed by David Petrarca.
-The play had an Off-Broadway run at Atlantic where it was paired with Donaghy’s short play The Dadshuttle.
-Both plays were directed by William H. Macy.

-Donaghy’s first full-length play, Northeast Local, had regional productions at Trinity Repertory and Seattle Repertory, before premiering at Lincoln Center Theater, where it was directed by Gerald Gutierrez with sets by John Lee Beatty costumes by Jane Greenwood.
-It was produced by André Bishop.

-His next play, Minutes from the Blue Route was produced by New York Stage and Film before premiering off-Broadway at Atlantic Theater Company.
-Both productions were directed by David Warren, with sets by Derek McLane and costumes by Laura Bauer.
+Donaghy’s first play, Down the Shore, was produced by The Eugene O’Neill National Playwrights Conference.
+It then premiered at Goodman Theater before its Off-Broadway run at Atlantic Theater Company where it was paired with The Dadshuttle.
+His first full-length play, Northeast Local, had productions at Trinity Repertory and Seattle Repertory, before premiering at Lincoln Center Theater.
+Minutes from the Blue Route was produced by New York Stage and Film and then premiered at Atlantic.
+From Above and Boys and Girls were produced at Playwrights Horizons.
+The Beginning of August premiered at South Coast Repertory and then in New York at Atlantic.
+Eden Lane premiered at La Jolla Playhouse.
+Donaghy’s adaptation of Anton Chekhov’s The Cherry Orchard, based on a translation by Ronald Meyer, premiered at Atlantic.

-His plays From Above and Boys and Girls were produced by Tim Sanford at Playwrights Horizons, directed by David Warren and Gerald Gutierrez respectively.
-His play The Beginning of August premiered at South Coast Repertory before its New York production at Atlantic.
-Both productions were directed by Neil Pepe with sets by Scott Pask and costumes by Bauer.
-His play Eden Lane, although originally commissioned by Hartford Stage, premiered at La Jolla Playhouse in August 2003, directed by Des McAnuff, with sets by John Arnone, costumes by David Woolard and dramaturgy by Shirley Fishman.

-Donaghy’s adaptation of Anton Chekhov’s The Cherry Orchard, based on a translation by Ronald Meyer, premiered at Atlantic where it was directed by Scott Zigler.
-The dramaturg was Christian Parker.

-Subsequent productions of the plays have been produced by the Arden Theatre Company in Philadelphia, Philadelphia Theater Company, the Magic Theater in San Francisco, Dallas Theater Center and others.
+Subsequent productions of the plays have been produced by the Arden Theatre Company, Philadelphia Theater Company, the Magic Theater, Dallas Theater Center and others.

 Published plays

-Down the Shore, The Dadshuttle, Northeast Local, Minutes from the Blue Route, From Above, The Beginning of August, and Boys and Girls are published by Dramatist Play Service.

-A collection, The Beginning of August and Other Plays, was published by Grove Press.
-The adaption of The Cherry Orchard was published by Broadway Play Publishing.
+Acting editions of the plays are published by Dramatist Play Service, and a collection, The Beginning of August and Other Plays, was published by Grove Press.